Jiacheng-WU/naive_paxos/README.txt

     * Learner's Behaviour, it is not necessary the history accepted cases
         - Learner only needs to care about the largest proposal number of accepted messages
-        - Though it may somehow sacrifice a little of liveness properties, but is easy to implement
+        - Though it may somehow sacrifice a little of liveliness properties, but is easy to implement
         - In fact, the instance can be stopped if
             - there is a majority of acceptor accepted a proposal number
             - even meantime some proposer may propose new number